FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 <p>&nbsp;</p>

 ## Repository Content
 The repository contains the Jupyter notebook that runs a Python code that selects and post-processes the flood reports in four different databases, and merges them into one single database for global pluvial/flash flood reports.
-It also runs the Metview-Python code to visualize flood reports.
+It also runs the Metview-Python code to visualize the flood reports.

 The Jupyter notebook can be deployed with MyBinder.org (badge below) to create a sharable, interactive, and reproducible environment.
 Thus, the notebook can be used by remote users to verify the methodology used to create the MGPF_DB or compute the MGPF_DB for another period.